Zero-1729/rocket/README.md

 From the output above, we can see that we are running `stellar` v0.2.7-b.

-##### Which One should I get?

-It depends on your needs!

-##### RLuna :full_moon:
+#### Rluna :full_moon:

-> Note: RLuna is still in development.
+> Note: Rluna is still in development.

-RLuna is intended to be a compiler for Rocket, and when finished would be used to compile source code into an intermediate "parts" file and executed by the vm.
+Rluna is intended to be a compiler for Rocket, and when finished would be used to compile source code into an intermediate "parts" file and executed by the vm.

-##### Stellar :dizzy:
+#### Stellar :dizzy:

 This is recommended for Beginners and Users who prefer to use the interactive shell or run their code without compiling.
 Like the Python interpreter, **Stellar** can be run as an interactive shell by invoking the `rocket` command which would start the interactive shell:-